-Using Cold, Hot and Contrast Baths to Boost Recovery
+Using Cold, Hot & Contrast Baths To Boost Recovery

 Matches can place a huge strain on both the musculoskeletal and neuromuscular system.
 Having an effective strategy to aid recovery after exercise is vitally important to help restore normal performance levels as soon as possible so you can be ready to perform in your next training session or match.

 You might have heard of footballers using hot, cold or even contrast baths to help with recovery, but does it work?
 We’ll get to that but first, let’s look at the different types of baths (or water immersion methods) for recovery.

 Cold baths taken post-exercise are known as cryotherapy.
 These baths are typically around 10°C and used for 15-20 minutes.

 Hot baths taken post-exercise are known as thermotherapy.
 These baths are usually around 36°C and used for 10-20 minutes.

 (Also known as contrast therapy) These involve alternating between hot and cold baths.
 The hot baths range from 37-43°C and cold baths range from 12-15°C. Protocols vary but are usually between 30 seconds and 5 minutes for each bath, with no rest in between baths.